jg44/Ash_Ontogeny_2019USE/README.md

-# Ash ontongeny project
+# Ash defense ontongeny project

-# Merging the pre-analysis with which samples to process now (jeremy's work)
+### Project code shared as analyzed preliminarily (by JG and processed by JH), now shared with TJ